heste023/Predicting_DFWs_in_Chemistry/README.md

-This script is the first-level analysis that I did while working as an analyst in the Provost's office at The University of Alabama.
+This script is the first-level analysis that I did while working as an analyst in the Provost's office at The University of Alabama, Birmingham.
 Our department was asked to help the Chemistry department understand the key drivers of success for the intro-level chemistry courses required for chemistry majors and medical students.
 We chose a glmnet model to forecast student grades in the courses, identified the key features of student-success (unsurprisingly, related to academic preparation; surprisingly, not related to